jim-easterbrook/Photini/README.rst

 There is also an email list or forum for discussions about Photini at https://groups.google.com/forum/#!forum/photini.
 If you discover a bug and have a GitHub account then please file a bug report on the GitHub `"issues" page`_.

+If you find a problem with a particular image file then it would be useful for me to have a copy of its metadata.
+You can use the exiv2_ command line program to extract the raw metadata so you don't need to send me the entire image file.
+For example, the command ``exiv2 ex problem_file.jpg`` can reduce a 3 MByte image file to a 20 kByte file called ``problem_file.exv``.
+I promise not to publish or redistribute any file you send me.

 Localisation
 ------------